- Daily & Weekly newsletters

 His lawyers’ application for the evaluation follows a special court hearing on 17 October at Nivelles prison, where Dutroux is incarcerated.

-Along with the release of Dutroux’s accomplice Michel Lelièvre in September, the legal decision sparked a protest march in Brussels on 20 October, 23 years after the famous white march that followed his arrest in 1996.
+Along with the decision last month to release of Dutroux’s accomplice, Michel Lelièvre, the legal decision sparked a protest march in Brussels on 20 October, 23 years after the famous white march that followed his arrest in 1996.

 The panel of experts has been given a mission that includes studying the case file and previous assessments, meeting Dutroux to investigate elements of his personality and how it is has evolved since he was detained, and evaluate the risk of him reoffending.

 They will also give their opinion on the need to impose on him guidance or treatment that would limit the danger he could pose on society.

 Photo: Black march protest in Brussels on 20 October © Belga/Nicolas Maeterlinck